Dracut, Massachusetts: History

 Before Europeans arrived in the mid-17th century, Dracut and the surrounding area were known as Augumtoocooke.
-Important Pennacook Indian settlements were served by fishing at Pawtucket Falls on the Merrimack River and abundant game in the surrounding marsh areas.
+Important Pennacook Native American settlements were served by fishing at Pawtucket Falls on the Merrimack River and abundant game in the surrounding marsh areas.
 From the late 16th to mid-17th centuries, the powerful Sachem, Passaconaway and his family spent much of their lives on this land.

 Europeans began to settle in the area around 1653, and established the town of Chelmsford, incorporated in 1655, on the opposite side of the Merrimack River from modern Dracut.
 In October 1665, Bess, wife of Nobb How and daughter of Passaconaway, sold the Augumtoocooke land to Captain John Evered, also known as Webb of Draucutt of Norfolk County (the Webb family is associated closely with the town of Dreycot Foliat in Wiltshire, England) for four yards of duffill and one pound of tobacco.
 Webb had months earlier sold 11000 acre of the land—which he did not then own—to Samuel Varnum for 400 pounds; the deed for "Drawcutt upon Mirrimack" was dated 1664.
 Webb also sold land to Richard Shatswell, who traded it to Edward Colburn (also spelled "Coburn" or "Colborne") for his home and land in Ipswich, Massachusetts.
 Colburn and his family were probably the first settlers in Dracut who owned land with the intention of permanently living on it.
 (Samuel Varnum lived on the Chelmsford side of the Merrimack River.)

 Even though this area, now known to the new settlers as Dracut (Draucutt), was across the Merrimack River from the Chelmsford town center, they agreed to pay taxes and relied on Chelmsford for protection, according to 1667 Middlesex Court documents.
 By summer 1669, however, protection became too costly and difficult, so the Chelmsford Mayor Henchman declared:

 Wherefore, Honorable and Worshipful, I judge it highly needful and necessary that we have relief, and that speedily of about twenty men or more for the repulsing of the enemy and guarding some outplaces, which are considerable on each side of the Merrimac, as Messrs.
 Howard, Varnum, Coburn & company who must otherwise come in to us, and leave what they have to the enemy, or be exposed to the merciless cruelty of bloody and barbarous men.

 On the morning of March 18, 1676, the Wamesit Indians burned down four of Edward Colburne's buildings, then attacked Samuel Varnum and family as they crossed the river to milk the cows grazing in the Dracut pastures.
 The Indians fired upon their boat, killing Samuel's two sons, and one died in his daughter's arms as she sat behind him.
 The accompanying soldiers and Samuel fired back, but the Indians fled.